HeavyMedl/lists/README.md

 ```
 ------
 <a name='findIndex'/>
-### findIndex : [x] -> f -> num
+### findIndex : [x]|str -> f -> num
 ------
-**Description**: Returns the index Number of the first occurance of the result of applying a predicate Function to an Array of Variables.
+**Description**: Returns the index Number of the first occurance of the result of applying a predicate Function to an Array of Variables or a String.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get a Number.

 **Example Usage**: